 That should do it!

-This post showed you how to block InPrivate mode in Microsoft Edge browser.
+This post showed you how to block InPrivate mode in the Microsoft Edge browser.
 If you find any error above, please use the comment form below to report.